mjfwebb/twitch-bot/docs/CONFIGURATION.md

 ### Twitch

+Method 1: Manual URL Construction

 To get the auth_code construct your URL and enter it into the browser.
 Here's an example:

 `https://id.twitch.tv/oauth2/authorize?response_type=code&client_id=<your_client_id>&redirect_uri=<your_redirect_uri>&scope=channel%3Amanage%3Aredemptions+channel%3Aread%3Aredemptions+moderator%3Amanage%3Abanned_users+chat%3Aread+chat%3Aedit+moderator%3Aread%3Achatters+channel%3Amanage%3Abroadcast`

 Once you open this and authorize access, it will redirect you.
 Take the auth code from the new URL.

+Method 2: Automated Retrieval

+Fill in the required details in `config.json` for Twitch, leaving the `auth_code` field empty.
+Ensure your `redirect_uri` is set to `http://localhost:3000`.

+Once set, run the server with `npm run start` within the server directory.
+The bot will automatically retrieve and update your `auth_code`.

 The required scopes are `chat:read`, `chat:edit`, `channel:manage:redemptions`, `channel:read:redemptions`, `moderator:manage:banned_users` and `channel:manage:broadcast`.

 ### Spotify